Danjb1/sprite-extractor/README.md

 In **exact mode**, a pixel in the source image will only be considered part of the background if this many neighbouring pixels also match the background.
 This helps prevent rare cases where a pixel in the sprite just happens to be the exact same colour as the background at that location.

+If a pixel matches the background but does *not* have the required number of valid neighbours, it will be highlighted, for manual inspection.
+This can be disabled by editing `SpriteExtractor.DebugFlags`.

 *Recommended: 0-2*

 In **smart mode**, a pixel in the source image will only be considered part of the background if this many neighbouring pixels match the expected values "learned" from the background image.